vmitchell85/alforge/README.md

 # alForge - Alfred 3 Workflow for Laravel Forge

+Quickly interact with your Forge servers & sites.

+Latest stable version is tagged with a release and uploaded to [Packal.org](http://www.packal.org/workflow/alforge).

 ## Setup

 1. Run `forge key ` and paste your API key in.